2025: The Year of the Wood Snake from a Feng Shui Perspective and Top Feng Shui Tips

 3. Classical Feng Shui: Activate the Prosperity Star (#9): Focus on the east sector of your space, associated with wealth and joy in 2025.
 Add vibrant colours, plants, or lights to attract positive energy and amplify growth.
 Balance the Star #2: The central sector hosts the 2 Star in 2025.
 Use metal cures like a brass Wu Lou or metal wind chimes to mitigate its effects and promote health and well-being.
 Harmonise the Southeast with Tai Sui Remedies: Avoid major renovations or significant disturbances in the southeast sector, where Tai Sui resides.
 Place a Pi Yao or Tai Sui plaque to appease this influential energy.

-4. Play (snake): Play has been suggested as an antidote for uncertainty (Lotto, 2017; Beebee and Dodd, 206).
+5. Play (snake): Play has been suggested as an antidote for uncertainty (Lotto, 2017; Beebee and Dodd, 206).
 And it looks like we live in radically uncertain times.
 Embracing uncertainty through play and creativity can lead to innovation and adaptability, and is essential for personal and professional growth.
 Research shows that the feeling of uncertainty can paralyse people through anxiety and makes them spend time and effort searching for predictability.
+So add some fun, games to your home and workplaces.

 By applying these feng shui adjustments, you can create a harmonious environment that aligns with the transformative energy of the Wood Snake, paving the way for a year filled with growth, prosperity, and renewal.